 What I do remember in vivid detail is three weeks later when we took our dog, Herbie, on a walk around the neighborhood.
 It’s the same thing we do every day, but this was the first time I let Adley walk on her own without a stroller.

 Was there anything special about this Wednesday afternoon stroll?
 Was there anything unique that made this moment stand out?
 Not at all.
-But it reminded me how lucky I am to be Adley’s dad, and more so how lucky I am to be a stay-at-home dad.
-I’ve learned to focus on cherishing those little moments, the ones no one sees or would even notice if they were present.
+But it reminded me how lucky I am to be Adley’s dad and, more so, how lucky I am to be a stay-at-home dad.
+I’ve learned to cherish those little moments, the ones no one sees or would even notice if they were present.
 That’s the good stuff.

 Quality Time With Kids Matters